Coherence, Transport, and Chaos in 1D Bose-Hubbard Model: Disorder vs. Stark Potential: Conclusions

 In disordered systems, Anderson localization dominates, where superfluidity and condensation are suppressed, turning the sharp transition into a gradual crossover.
 While the SF fraction vanishes at moderate disorder ($\delta /U\gtrsim 1.0$), the condensate fraction decreases gradually.
 This indicates the persistence of localized condensate "puddles" lacking global phase coherence—signatures of the BG phase.
 Across all disorder strengths, thermal states exhibit consistently enhanced local coherence and number fluctuations compared to GSs, as thermal excitations enable tunneling between otherwise disconnected regions.

 Our multi-observable analysis reveals that while both the SP and disorder suppress global coherence, they do so through fundamentally distinct mechanisms, namely, energy gradients in the case of the SP and random scattering due to disorder.
 These distinct origins lead to unique signatures in correlation-based observables.
-Notably, the $\ell_1$-norm of coherence emerges as a particularly sensitive probe, capable of detecting subtle coherence structures that remain hidden to conventional measures.
+Notably, the $\ell_1$-norm of coherence emerges as a particularly sensitive probe, capable of detecting subtle coherence structures hidden from conventional measures.
 This sensitivity is especially evident in the BG regime, where thermal delocalization enhances coherence among excited states.

 These findings reveal the multiplex interplay among tunneling, interactions, disorder, and temperature in phase transition and quantum properties of the strongly correlated bosonic systems.
 They hold significant implications for quantum simulation platforms based on ultracold atoms.
 By elucidating how various perturbations reshape the coherence landscape, our study contributes to a deeper understanding of strongly correlated phases beyond the GS.
-Furthermore, the combined effects of the SP and disorder introduce a richer spectrum of physical phenomena, particularly through the coexistence of deterministic and stochastic localization mechanisms in 1D BH systems.
+Furthermore, the combined effects of SP and disorder introduce a richer spectrum of physical phenomena, particularly through the coexistence of deterministic and stochastic localization mechanisms in 1D BH systems.

 \textbf{Acknowledgments:} H.A.Z. acknowledges the financial support provided under the postdoctoral fellowship program of P. J. Šafárik University in Košice, Slovakia.
-H.A.Z. is also supported by the grants of the Slovak Research and Development Agency under contract No. APVV-20-0150 and the Ministry of Education, Research, Development and Youth of the Slovak Republic under contract No. VEGA 1/0695/23.
-S.H. thanks the School of Particles and Accelerators at the Institute for Research in Fundamental Sciences for their financial support.\\
+H.A.Z. is also supported by the grants of the Slovak Research and Development Agency under contract No. APVV-20-0150 and the Ministry of Education, Research, Development and Youth of the Slovak Republic under contract No. VEGA 1/0298/25.

 \textbf{Data availability:} All data generated or analyzed during this study are included in this published article.\\ \\ \\ \textbf{Competing interests:} The authors declare no competing interests.